fabferri/az-pattern/01-ipv6-single-vnet/README.md

 List of scripts:
 * **01-ipv6.ps1**: powershell script to run the ARM template **ipv6.json**.
-Tou can run the script by command: ipv6.ps1 -adminUsername <USERNAME_ADMINISTRATOR_VMs> -adminPassword <PASSWORD_ADMINISTRATOR_VMs>
+The administrator credential (username and password) can be specificied in the line: ipv6.ps1 -adminUsername <USERNAME_ADMINISTRATOR_VMs> -adminPassword <PASSWORD_ADMINISTRATOR_VMs>
   or set the username and password inside the script
 * **02-single-vm.ps1**: powershell script to run the ARM template **single-vm.json**
-* **get-ips.ps1**: powershell script to grab the list of private and public IPv4 and IPv6 associated with the VMs deployed in a specific reosurce group
+* **get-ips.ps1**: powershell script to grab the list of private and public IPv4 and IPv6 associated with the VMs deployed in a specific resource group

 List of ARM templates:
 * **ipv6.json**: ARM template to deploy all the objects in **vnet1**
-* **single-vm.json**: ARM templat eto deploye the standalone **vm5**
+* **single-vm.json**: ARM template to deploy the standalone **vm5**

 **NOTE1**

 The full deployment needs to be done in two steps:
 * step1: run the powershell **01-ipv6.ps1**
-* step2: at the end of step 1,  you can run the powershell **02-single-vm.ps1**
+* step2: at the end of step 1, run the powershell **02-single-vm.ps1**

 **NOTE2**

-Before running the step2, check inside the ARM template the variable: **"resourceGrpPublicIP6PrefixesRange"** the variable needs to be set with the resource group name created in the step1
+Before running the step2, check inside the ARM template the variable: **"resourceGrpPublicIP6PrefixesRange"** that variable needs to be set with the resource group name created in the step1

 **ipv6.json** use "Public IP Prefix" to allocate a block of 8 consecutive public IPv6 addresses.